qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/rasteranalysis.rst

      - [raster]
      - The reference layer to create the output layer from (extent, CRS, pixel dimensions)
-   * - **Treat nodata values as false**
+   * - **Treat NoData values as false**
      - ``NODATA_AS_FALSE``
      - [boolean]

        Default: False
-     - Treat nodata values in the input files as 0 when performing the operation
+     - Treat NoData values in the input files as 0 when performing the operation
    * - **Output layer**
      - ``OUTPUT``